Signed in as:

 Hugo Rosen is a first-year studying history and astronomy in the College of Arts and Sciences at Emory University.
 Outside of Model UN, he enjoys reading science fiction, playing piano, and hiking (wandering aimlessly) in some of Atlanta’s many parks.
 Having grown up in Washington, DC, he appreciates GA’s ability to replicate the relevance of our international institutions, highlighting the importance of the sometimes mundane daily work of the United Nations.
 He cannot wait to see delegates branch out from the ordinary to create novel and effective solutions to increasingly significant modern problems.

-Position Papers are due March 14th.
+Position Papers are due date TBA.
 Refer to the delegate information page for specifics on format, length and contents

 Emory International Relations Association